rithiksingh098/University-Course-Management-Nodejs-Expressjs-/README.md

 # University-Course-Management-Nodejs-Expressjs-
 We will be able to perform login by authenticating username and password.
 Students can enroll and un-enroll to the courses.

+Note 1- please run this in cmd " npm install xmlhttprequest node-html-parser --save "

+Note 2-Run this in Mozilla Firefox browser

 ## Features of the University Course Management System

 # Endpoints